What are the tax implications of buying a vacation home?

-If you buy a vacation home in the city of Vancouver, you’ll be charged the Empty Homes Tax at a rate of 1.25 per cent of the property’s assessed value for the 2020 tax year and 3 per cent for the 2021 tax year, unless the property is:
+If you buy a vacation home in the city of Vancouver, you’ll be charged the Empty Homes Tax at a rate of 3 per cent for the tax year, unless the property is:

-- Used as a principal residence you, a family member or friend, or other permitted occupier for at least six months of the 2020 tax year.
+- Used as a principal residence by you, a family member or friend, or other permitted occupier for at least six months of the tax year.

 - Rented for residential purposes for at least six months of the current year, in periods of 30 or more consecutive days.